rootslab/qap/Readme.md

 // set a new Buffer pattern
 qap.set( new Buffer( pattern ) );

-// parse data passing a Buffer instead of a String var bresults = qap.parse( new Buffer( text ) );
+// parse data uffer instead of a String var bresults = qap.parse( new Buffer( text ) );

 // results are the same